revilowaldow/BITC/Character Lore/NPCs/Calamxis.md

 _The dripping knight_
-Top galdiator worldwide
+Top gladiator worldwide

 Vain and arrogant

-[[Red Serpent]] is a different opponent but has always refuesd to duel
+[[Red Serpent]] is a different opponent but has always refused to duel

+Short, Black Haircut, Cut on Chin, Scimitar, Recognises drake, classist